 Does your plumbing meet the Ontario building code, and why should it?
-Ontario’s building code was revised, and the new act took effect from January 1, 2014, replacing the code that was last updated in 2006.
+Ontario's building code was revised, and the new act took effect from January 1, 2014, replacing the code that was last updated in 2006.
 The purpose of the code is to increase energy efficiency, enhance the competitiveness of the building sector, and improve public safety.
-Anta Plumbing City of Toronto licenced plumbers are trained and qualified and we follow the code carefully to ensure our clients achieve the highest levels of safety and energy efficiency from their plumbing installations
+Anta Plumbing City of find an honest plumber are trained and qualified and we follow the code carefully to ensure our clients achieve the highest levels of safety and energy efficiency from their plumbing installations

 With the revised building code, Ontario will be among the world leaders in water conservation.
 This is made possible with the help of installing only the latest in high-efficiency plumbing fixtures, including showerheads and toilets, and rainwater harvesting systems for new buildings.